hlascelles/karina_personal_website/_posts/notes/2025-01-01-thoughts-on-food.md

 When reading the ingredient list I try to avoid emulsifiers (bad for the microbiome as they are chemically equivalent to detergents), ingredients that sound scary to a non-chemist (like potassium bromate and sodium benzoate) and products that are mostly sugar.
 I also avoid things that don't go bad, like supermarket breads that never mould.
-I'm suspicious of products marketed as healthy, like juice (fruit sugar without the fibre), low calorie products (they contain zero-calorie sweeteners that mistake our brains into generating an insulin response), products with puffed grain (exploded carbohydrates create huge blood glucose spikes), etc.
+I'm suspicious of products marketed as healthy, like juice (fruit sugars without the fibre), low calorie products (they contain zero-calorie sweeteners that mistake our brains into generating an insulin response), products with puffed grain (exploded carbohydrates create huge blood glucose spikes), etc.
 There are mobile apps that allow you to scan the barcode and be instantly told whether a product is good for you or should be avoided.
 In my opinion, these apps make us feel like ingredient lists are hard to understand (they are not), provide de-contextualised advice (high sodium capers are great if used instead of salt) and don't help us make better choices (they suggest alternatives in the same category, when instead of looking for healthier cookies I should consider carrots as a snack).